Chinlinlee/Burni/README.md

 The details of postman's request body and response: [Examples Using Postman](https://github.com/Chinlinlee/Burni/blob/main/examples/Examples.md)

-# Validation
+## Validation
-Thanks to [FirelyTeam/firely-net-sdk](https://github.com/FirelyTeam/firely-net-sdk) implement the excellent validator by C#.

-Currently, Burni use the C# Web API to do validation.
-The repository : [Chinlinlee/FHIR-Validator-API](https://github.com/Chinlinlee/FHIR-Validator-API)
+Burni use the [node-java-fhir-validator](https://github.com/Chinlinlee/node-java-fhir-validator) to do validation.
+- You can put IG's (package.tgz) or json (StructureDefinition) file in `utils/validator/igs`, and Burni will load it into the validator
+- You must configure `ENABLE_VALIDATOR` in `.env`(dotenv) to true to enable validation feature

-# TODO
+## TODO
 - Search parameters
     - [ ] composite
     - [ ] uri

-- [ ] Validation
+- [ ] Narrative generate

 ## Special project
 - [Raccoon](https://github.com/cylab-tw/raccoon) - a noSQL-based DICOMWeb Server.